 - Cat.
 4: Novice level amateur riders

-Citizen License holders do not have an ability category, and therefore can’t upgrade, as they either race in a Novice category a Provincial and Regional races.
+Provincial RIDE Licence holders do not have an ability category, and therefore can’t upgrade, as they race in a Novice category at Provincial and Regional races.

 Riders without a UCI licence in the last 5 years must register for Cat 4.